COVID-19 ProtocolsSan Diego, CA

 Policy Changes to the practice

-- You will be asked to stay in your car and call us when you arrive, and we will call you when we are ready for you.
+- You will be asked to stay in your car and call/text us when you arrive, and we will text you when we are ready for you.

 - You will be asked to wear your face mask, remove any gloves prior to entering our office and disinfect your hands.

-- You will be asked to rinse your mouth with medicated mouthwash prior to starting your treatment.
+- You will be asked to rinse your mouth with pre-procedural mouthrinse prior to starting your treatment.

 We are excited to see you all back soon.
 Please stay healthy and safe.
-The health of our patients, our staff and our communities is paramount as we begin this process of re-opening.
+The health of our patients, our team and our communities is paramount as we continue to provide excellent dental care.